Laetitia Avia: Controversies

 In 2017, Avia was accused of biting a taxi driver.
 The driver's debit machine was not working and she did not have cash to pay the fare.
 When the driver continued to drive to a cash machine, the police report noted that she acknowledged she bit him to stop the car.
 She later denied the bite, saying that she had grabbed him by the shoulder.
 She filed a complaint against the driver for attempted theft and kidnapping while the driver filed a claim against her for assault.

 In a 12 May 2020 article from the online investigation site Mediapart, former parliamentary assistants accused Avia of using racist, sexist and homophobic language in communicating with her team.
 They accused her of harassing an assistant with frequent racist comments in order to get him to resign instead of having to fire him.
 The publication of this article happened the day before the final vote at the parliament for a law brought forth by Mrs Avia and aiming at censoring hate speech online.
 On 18 May, her former collaborators announced that they would formally file a complaint for workplace harassment.

-According to the previously mentioned Mediapart article, Avia asked her assistants to remove information about the taxi driver controversy from her Wikipedia page in French.
+According to the previously mentioned Mediapart article, Avia asked her assistants to remove information about the taxi driver controversy from her article on the French language Wikipedia.
 In the history of the page journalists found modifications made by IP addresses from the French National Assembly.